weaviate/weaviate-io/blog/2022-09-21-Distance-Metrics-in-Vector-Search/index.md

 ---
-layout: post
 title: What are Distance Metrics in Vector Search?
-description: "Learn about why you need distance metrics in vector search and the metrics implemented in Weaviate (Cosine, Dot Product, L2-Squared, Manhattan, and Hamming)."
-published: true
-author: Erika Cardenas
-author-img: /img/people/icon/erika.jpg
-card-img: /img/blog/hero/what-are-distance-metrics-card.png
-hero-img: /img/blog/hero/what-are-distance-metrics-card.png
-og: /img/blog/hero/what-are-distance-metrics-card.png
+slug: Distance-Metrics-in-Vector-Search
+authors: [erika]
 date: 2022-09-21
+tags: []
+image: ./img/hero.png

+# description: "Learn about why you need distance metrics in vector search and the metrics implemented in Weaviate (Cosine, Dot Product, L2-Squared, Manhattan, and Hamming)."
+# published: true
+# author: Erika Cardenas
+# author-img: /img/people/icon/erika.jpg
+# card-img: /img/blog/hero/what-are-distance-metrics-card.png
+# hero-img: /img/blog/hero/what-are-distance-metrics-card.png
+# og: /img/blog/hero/what-are-distance-metrics-card.png
+# date: 2022-09-21
-toc: true
+# toc: true
-redirect_from: /blog/2022/09/Distance-Metrics-in-Vector-Search.html
+# redirect_from: /blog/2022/09/Distance-Metrics-in-Vector-Search.html
 ---
 Vector Search engines – like [Weaviate](/developers/weaviate/current/){:target="_blank"} – use **Machine Learning models** to analyze data and **calculate vector embeddings**.
 The vector embeddings are **stored together with the data** in a database, and later are used to query the data.